 Key Stage 4 students have a core PE programme of four hours a fortnight.
-Core PE helps pupils acquire the knowledge, skills and understanding they need to participate succ essfully in, and enjoy, physical activities both now and in the future.
-We introduce an increasingly optional structure moving through key stage 4 that ensures pupils fully engage in the National Curriculum Framework while allowing them to tackle complex and demanding activities leading to development of personal fitness and the promotion of a healthy active lifestyle.
+Core PE helps pupils acquire the knowledge, skills and understanding they need to participate successfully in, and enjoy, physical activities both now and in the future.
+We introduce a strand-based structure that allows pupils to choose the activities they want to develop.
+Throughout key stage 4 pupils fully engage in a framework underpinned by the National Curriculum which allows them to tackle increasingly complex and demanding activities, to development aspects personal fitness, all while promoting a healthy active lifestyle.